anukiancu/anukiancu.github.io/_posts/2021-10-13-Footstep-System.md

 # The logic behind the system
 Before starting working on the actual blueprints, I made a clear list of things that I'm gonna need to make it work:

-- a footprint texture with a black background for each foot
+- a footprint opacity map for each foot
 - a footprint normal for each foot
-- deferred decal materials for each foot base colour texture using the `dbuffer translucent normal` blending mode
+- deferred decal materials for each foot using the `dbuffer translucent normal` blending mode
 - blueprints for each feet that uses a decal component with the materials created before

 # The process